AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 ## Validate a batch with SQL {#validate-a-batch-with-SQL}

-In this next section, learn how to validate and verify the records that have been ingested into the dataset.
+Next, validate and verify the records that have been ingested into the dataset with SQL.

 >[!TIP]
 >
->The process requires the creation of a batch in Adobe Experience Platform in order to retrieve the batch ID and query records associated with that specific batch ID.
-If you wish to test the process yourself, you can ingest CSV data into Platform.
+>To retrieve the batch ID and query records associated with that batch ID, you must first  create a batch within Platform.
+If you want to test the process yourself, you can ingest CSV data into Platform.
 Read the guide on how to [map a CSV file to an existing XDM schema using AI-generated recommendations](../../ingestion/tutorials/map-csv/recommendations.md).
-A [sample profile CSV file](../images/use-cases/sample-profiles.csv) is available for your convenience.
+A [sample profile CSV file](../images/use-cases/sample-profiles.csv) is available here for your convenience.

 Once you have ingested a batch, [navigate to the [!UICONTROL Datasets activity tab]](#investigate-failed-ingestions) for the dataset you ingested data into.
 In the [!UICONTROL Dataset activity] view, select a batch from the list of available batches and copy the [!UICONTROL Batch ID] from the details panel on the right.